 Improve your vocabulary

-Identifying key information given in the passage (making gist of the paras) will allow you to pinpoint where you can find certain answers like for the match the heading type of question or the fill-the-blanks question, here are the key points in this passage.
+Identifying key information given in the passage (making a gist of the paragraphs) will allow you to pinpoint where you can find certain answers, like for the match the heading type of question or the fill-the-blanks question.
+Here are the key points in this passage.

-Paragraph 3: Night Printing system for soldiers inspired by braille system however the issue of normal fingertip not being able to recognize the dots is highlighted.
+Paragraph 3: Night Printing system for soldiers inspired by the braille system; however, the issue of normal fingertips not being able to recognise the dots is highlighted.

-Paragraph 5: Acceptance of the Braille system for the blind people and the advancement it further made.
+Paragraph 5: Acceptance of the Braille system for blind people and the advancement it has made.

-Paragraph 6: The efforts of Braille were recognized by both France and America and after the death of Braille a year ago it was accepted in France.
+Paragraph 6: The efforts of Braille were recognised by both France and America, and after the death of Braille a year ago, it was accepted in France.

 Some of the best ways to answer these types of questions are: